anusreepr1999/stickynoteapp/README.md

 # stickynoteapp

-StickyNotesApp is a React-based web application that lets you create, edit, and manage sticky notes.
+sticky note app is a React-based web application that lets you create, edit, and manage sticky notes.
 Each note can be customized, downloaded, and locked for security, offering a simple and interactive user experience.

 ## Features
 - Add new sticky notes.